LongTermPersonalizationHRI/jibo-teleop/README.md

 speech.
 This is useful if, for example, the robot could always have the option of saying "Mmhm" and "Awesome!" regardless of the rest of the script, and if you don't want to include these phrases as options on every single line of your main script file.
-Following the example\_static\_script.txt file, make a list with one column of audio filenames and one tab-delimited column of button labels.
+Following the example\_static\_script.json file, each line should be a list with a single element, a list with four string elements signifying: what animation to play (if any), what sound file to play (if any), what TTS to say (if any), and the UI Label.

 You probably shouldn't list more than 3-5 of these "always there" speech buttons, since otherwise the interface may start to look clunky with too many buttons.

 ## ROS messages

 ### JIBO messages